 When we were done with the short exercise, we had a lot of clarity on how they work and what we needed to do to successfully move forward without leaving anyone behind.

 The lesson: never underestimate the power of asking.
-Always listen and work to understand your customer’s pain with a sincere goal of helping them succeed.
+Always listen and work to understand your customer’s pain with a real goal of helping them succeed.
 They will help you as you help them.

 To win, always take care of the customer.

-Never use people to get a business win, but rather use business to help people win.
+Never use people to get a business win, but instead use business to help people win.
 It is always about people.
-Good business is simply the healthy intersection between the corporate mission and the people they serve.
+Good business is merely the healthy intersection between the corporate mission and the people they serve.
 This starts with the team around the conference table.
 Everytime.

 (Oh, and it turns out there wasn’t a half-wit.
-So we just rounded down.)
+So we just rounded down – and they signed the contract.)